marbl/canu/README.md

 * Alternatively, you can use the latest unreleased version from the source code.
 This version has not undergone the same testing as a release and so may have unknown bugs or issues generating sub-optimal assemblies.
-We recommend the release version for most users.
+  Depending on your operating system (see below), additional packages will need to be installed.

         git clone https://github.com/marbl/canu.git
         cd canu/src
         make -j <number of threads>

+  * Linux needs some development packages installed.
+Installing libboost1.83-all-dev is perhaps advised, as it is more recent than the one included in Canu, but not required.

+        On Ubuntu:

+          apt install zlib1g-dev libcurl4-openssl-dev libssl-dev liblzma-dev libbz2-dev

-  * FreeBSD generally requires libboost be installed from packages/ports.
+  * FreeBSD generally requires libboost installed from packages/ports.
 It will compile with either clang (>= 14) or gcc (>= 9).
 It requires openjdk18.

-        With clang, (default 14) needs libboost from ports.
+        With clang, libboost MUST be installed from ports.

           gmake

-        With gcc (9+), can use the canu-supplied libboost or libboost from ports.
+        With gcc, either the canu-supplied or ports-supplied libboost can be used.

           gmake CC=gcc9 CXX=g++9 BOOST=libboost    #  Canu-supplied boost
           gmake CC=gcc9 CXX=g++9                   #  Ports/packages supplied boost

-  * MacOS Apple Silicon requires libboost, and either openjdk or oracle-jdk to be installed from homebrew (preferred) or MacPorts.
+  * MacOS Apple Silicon requires libboost, and either openjdk or oracle-jdk installed from homebrew (preferred) or MacPorts.
 It will compile with either clang (>=14) or gcc (>= 9) but WILL NOT compile with the standard Xcode compiler.

+          brew install llvm openjdk boost
-          make CC=gcc-11 CXX=g++-11 BOOST=libboost  #  Ports/packages supplied boost
+          make CC=gcc-11 CXX=g++-11 BOOST=libboost  #  Canu-supplied boost
           make CC=gcc-11 CXX=g++-11                 #  Ports/packages supplied boost

+        You might need to add the following to .zshrc:

+          export JAVA_HOME=/opt/homebrew/opt/openjdk

   * MacOS Intel is probably the same as Apple Silicon, but not tested.

-  * Linux does not need a system installed libboost.

 * An *unsupported* Docker image made by Frank Förster is at https://hub.docker.com/r/greatfireball/canu/.